Justice Department to review police response to Uvalde school shooting - KESQ

 “The review will be conducted with the Department’s Office of Community Oriented Policing,” he added.
 “As with prior Justice Department after-action reviews of mass shootings and other critical incidents, this assessment will be fair, transparent, and independent.
 The Justice Department will publish a report with its findings at the conclusion of its review.”

 The DOJ’s announcement came the same day President Joe Biden and first lady Jill Biden traveled to Uvalde, where they visited a makeshift memorial to the 21 victims outside Robb Elementary School.
-The White House said the President and first lady will also meet community and religious leaders along with family members of the young victims during their visit to Texas.
+The President and first lady also met with family members of the young victims and first responders during their visit to Texas.

 Meanwhile, Attorney General Merrick Garland, addressing graduates at Harvard’s commencement ceremony on Sunday, spoke briefly about the massacre, saying: “As we gather today to celebrate this milestone in your life, we are also holding on to an enormous amount of grief because of yet another mass shooting at another school in our country.”